The following electronic resources are available 24 hours, on the university’s intranet or by logging in from any off-campus connection.

 The only comprehensive web information source for world’s scientific, technical and medical research.
 ScienceDirect offers access to over 1,500 journals (full text), most from 1996 forward and some from 1993 forward.
 Users may navigate across 40 million records with links to 10,000 journal titles covering all fields of science.
 LAU Libraries have access to the Freedom Collection.

-SciFinder Scholar is a research discovery tool that allows college students and faculty to access a wide diversity of research from many scientific disciplines, including biomedical sciences, chemistry, engineering, materials science, agricultural science, and more!
+SciFinderⁿ provides access to a comprehensive and reliable collection of scientific research information.
+It allows college students and faculty to access a wide diversity of research from many scientific disciplines, including biomedical sciences, chemistry, engineering, materials science, agricultural science, and more!

 To register please click here